 - Hearing protection is the least effective means of reducing worker noise exposure.

-- If engineering controls are needed, an octave band analysis is essential.
+- If engineering controls are needed, an Octave Band Analysis is essential.
 Different frequencies of noise are reduced by different means (damping, isolation, acoustical barriers, etc.) depending upon frequency which must be supplied by octave band or 1/3 octave band analysis.
 A normal noise meter or noise dosimeter cannot identify separate frequencies.
 Thus where noise reduction is considered—or required—Octave Band Analysis is the appropriate step.